Can Cats Eat Spam? The Truth About This Canned Meat and Feline Health

 – Stick to scheduled mealtimes and measured portions during the transition.
 Free feeding can make it harder to monitor if your cat is readily eating the new food.

-– If your cat is reluctant about the new food, try warming it up or mixing in some tuna juice or broth to make it more appealing.
-You can also mix dry and wet food.
+– If your cat is reluctant about the new food, try warming it up slightly to release the natural aromas, or mix in a spoonful of unseasoned, low-sodium pet-specific chicken bone broth to make it more appealing.
+You can also mix a small amount of wet food directly into their dry kibble to alter the moisture profile.

-– Give your cat’s digestion time to adjust to the new protein sources in the diet.
+– Give your cat’s digestive system time to adjust to the new protein sources in the diet.
 Gradually transitioning over 7-10 days can help avoid GI upset.

 Going slow with diet changes while monitoring your cat’s appetite and stool will help set their sensitive stomachs up for success.
 With some finesse, you can successfully transition your feline friend to a better diet.